Cart

 0.00 SEK

-The Metonic Cycle, or lunar cycle, is one of the oldest known systems for understanding how the solar year and the phases of the moon are related.
-The cycle, discovered by the Greek astronomer Meton in antiquity, describes how the phase of the moon recurs in the same position on almost exactly the same day every nineteen years.
+The Metonic cycle, or lunar cycle, is one of the oldest known systems for understanding how the solar year and the phases of the moon relate to one another.
+Discovered in antiquity by the Greek astronomer Meton, the cycle describes how the moon returns to nearly the same phase on almost the same calendar day every nineteen years.

-In Scandinavia, this system took on a unique and symbolic form.
-Instead of numbers, which the Vikings did not have, they used runes that were carved onto runic staves or prime staves — wooden staves that functioned as perpetual calendars.
-Each rune symbolized one of the golden numbers and thus its place in the Metonic cycle.
-In this way, the runes became not only a written language but also a cosmic tool for interpreting the patterns of the sky.
+In the Nordic regions, this system took on a unique and symbolic form.
+Instead of numerals—which the Vikings did not use—runes were employed.
+These were carved into rune staffs (or primstaves), wooden staffs that functioned as perpetual calendars.
+Each rune represented one of the Golden Numbers and thus its place within the Metonic cycle.